FAQs

 To add another holding to a Watchlist, click on the Option drop down on the left of the Watchlists page, then select Add Ticker and type in the Ticker you wish to add.

-Adding Tickers/Timing Updates
+Adding Tickers & Timing Updates

 The amount of time it takes for an IPO or any company to be assigned a Zacks Rank/Recommendation or Style Score is when there are sell-side analysts that are tracked by Zacks to begin following the company/IPO.
 This is because the metrics used to gauge the Strong Buy/Buy/Hold/Sell/Strong Sell merits for the Zacks Rank/Recommendation are derived from sell-side analysts.
 These analysts often have the most insight into the number one driver of share price, EPS.
-So once the IPO or any company begins to be followed by a sell-side analyst being tracked by Zacks, it will then have a Zacks Rank/Recommendation.
+So once the IPO or any company begins to be followed by a sell-side analyst tracked by Zacks, it will then have a Zacks Rank/Recommendation.

-• Analysts update their parts once in a quarter.
+• Analysts update once per quarter.

 • Data and charts are updated automatically every week.